puntofisso/puntofisso/README.md

 ### Hi there 👋

 I'm Giuseppe.
-In my day life I'm Head of AI Skunkworks and Deployment at NHSx.
+In my day life I'm Head of AI Skunkworks and Deployment at NHSx ([LinkedIn](linkedin.com/in/giuseppesollazzo/)).
 This is my personal profile.

+- 🌐 Learn more at my personal website [www.puntofisso.net](http://www.puntofisso.net)
 - 🔭 I’m currently working on my newsletter [**quantum of sollazzo**](http://puntofisso.net/newsletter), which you can sponsor via [GitHub Sponsors](https://github.com/sponsors/puntofisso)
 - 🌱 I’m currently willing to learn more about game development
 - 👯 I’m looking to collaborate on data-driven everything